-Mobile services: Cyprus has 3 MNOs and 1 MVNO.
-The incumbent operator Cyta holds the largest market share (around 55 per cent), MTN is the second biggest player with a market share of 35 per cent and Primetel is the third biggest player with a share of 8 per cent.
-Cablenet, which is an MVNO, has the smallest share with less than 1 per cent (OCECPR, 2017a).
-Competition was first introduced as part of the country's accession to the EU with MTN launching its services in 2004.
-In 2011, PrimTel started to offer services as an MVNO and since March of 2015 as a full MNO in competition with Cyta and MTN.
-LTE services are available since 2015 in urban centres; 3G networks are more widely available and cover almost the entire population (International Telecommunications Law, 2016).
+Mobile services: Cyprus has three MNOs and one MVNO.
+The incumbent operator Cyta holds the largest market share (around 54 per cent); MTN is the second biggest player, with a market share of 35 per cent; and Primetel is third, with a share of 9 per cent.
+Cablenet, an MVNO, has the smallest share, with less than 1 per cent.
+149 Competition was first introduced as part of the country's accession to the European Union with MTN launching its services in 2004.
+In 2011, PrimeTel started to offer services as an MVNO, and since March of 2015 as a full MNO in competition with Cyta and MTN.
+LTE services have been available since 2015 in urban centres; 3G networks are more widely available and cover almost the entire population (International Telecommunications Law, 2016).

-Fixed services: Cyta, which offers a variety of telecommunication services from voice to data and from fixed to mobile, is the dominant player in the market with 58 per cent of the market share (OCECPR, 2017b).
-Fixed-broadband is very affordable, and penetration is slightly above the European average.
-DSL is the most popular broadband technology on the island, but providers are facing increasing competition from Cablenet, the only cable Internet provider in Cyprus (Cyta, 2011), which was sold to Malta's GO in 2016.154 The company invested heavily and was able to extend its reach to cover 68 per cent of Cypriot households in 2017, reaching a market share of 20 per cent.
-Primetel is the third biggest player with a market share of 15 per cent and MTN is the fourth player with a share of around 6 per cent.
+Fixed services: Cyta, which offers a variety of telecommunication services from voice to data and from fixed to mobile, is the dominant player in the market, with 57 per cent of the market share.
+150 Fixed-broadband is very affordable, and penetration is slightly above the European average.
+DSL is the most popular broadband technology on the island, but providers are facing increasing competition from Cablenet, the only cable Internet provider in Cyprus (Cyta, 2011), which was sold to Malta's GO in 2016.151 The company invested heavily and was able to extend its reach to cover 85.1 per cent of Cypriot households in 2017, reaching a market share of 20 per cent.
+Primetel is the third biggest player, with a market share of 15 per cent; and MTN is the fourth largest, with a share of around 6 per cent.

-Government policy: Cyprus has been an EU member since 2004.
-In the course of the country's accession to the EU and since then, government policies have been aligned with the EU acquis.
-For the telecommunication sector this translates most notably in the liberalization of the market.
-Furthermore, the EU regulatory framework for telecommunications, which focuses on competition and user rights, was
+Government policy: Cyprus has been a European Union member State since 2004.
+In the course of the country's accession to the European Union and since then, government policies have been aligned with the European Union acquis.
+For the telecommunication sector, this translates most notably in the liberalization of the market.
+Furthermore, the European Union regulatory framework for telecommunications, which focuses on competition and user rights, was adopted.